 - Will you request a referral once the job is completed?

 - How will you create a win-win scenario for a joint venture?
+Click the link to learn more about forming the right partnership.

 And that’s the nine steps in your marketing plan.